 Yes, you can participate in both, if you get accepted to both and if you are able to obtain your visas on time.
 You must pay attention to the end date of the first program and the arrival date of the second program as they may be very close.
-Just like seminars, quarter length programs have strict arrival and departure dates.
+Just like short-term programs, quarter length programs have strict arrival and departure dates.
 You must also check the visa requirements of your destinations to ensure that you are able to obtain your visa in a timely manner to participate in both programs.

 Yes, but only if you participate in a program that does not conflict with the dates of RA training or Sophomore College.
 Those programs that run on the August-September model would make you ineligible to be an RA or to attend Sophomore College or any other programs that have a similar calendar.

 Yes, but you must postpone your undergraduate degree conferral until after the program has ended (usually Summer Quarter conferral, but sometimes Autumn Quarter conferral).
 No exceptions will be made.
 You may walk through Commencement with the permission of your major department(s).
 International students should check with the Bechtel International Center to determine whether or not their status will allow them to postpone graduation to be enrolled in a course over the summer.

 If you are co-term in Summer Quarter, but your undergraduate degree has not yet been conferred, you are eligible to participate in the program.
 If your undergraduate degree has been conferred, you are not eligible to participate.